-Client registration is required for all clients who request or are referred to Ryan White medical transportation services.
+Client registration is required for all clients who request or are referred to Ryan White health insurance premium and cost sharing assistance services.
 Registration is a time to gather registration information and provide basic information about service availability.
 It is also a pivotal moment for establishment of trust and confidence in the care system.
 Staff shall be careful to provide an appropriate level of information that is helpful and responsive to client need.